 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Piedmont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Piedmont is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Piedmont who work in office and administrative support (14.72%), sales jobs (10.39%), and management occupations (8.25%).

-As is often the case in a small city, Piedmont doesn't have a public transportation system that people use for their commute.
+Piedmont is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Piedmont in 2010 was $18,527, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $74,108 for a family of four.